 4. Continue to stir for another four or five days or so after your tomatoes have begun to bubble.
 Taste them daily.
 When they taste tangy and have some effervescence, transfer them to clean jars.

-5. Pour a little olive oil over top if desired to help keep the air out of your ferment.
-If you will use these soon for your Bloody Marys, skip this step.
+5. Pour a little olive oil over top if storing long-term to help keep the air out of your ferment.
+If you will use these soon for your Bloody Marys, skip the olive oil step.

 6. Transfer jars to the refrigerator to chill.
-Your tomatoes will keep for over a year.
+Your tomatoes will keep for at least a year.

 Bloody Mary Recipe